tropicoo/yt-dlp-bot/README.md

 ## 😂 Features
 * Download videos from any [yt-dlp](https://github.com/yt-dlp/yt-dlp) supported website
 * Trigger video download by sending link to the Telegram bot or by API call
+* Upload downloaded videos to Telegram
 * Track download tasks in the database or API
 * Everything is run in Docker containers

 ## ⚙ Quick Setup
-1. Create Telegram bot using [BotFather](https://t.me/BotFather) and get your token
+1. Create Telegram bot using [BotFather](https://t.me/BotFather) and get your token.
-2. Find your Telegram User ID [here](https://stackoverflow.com/questions/32683992/find-out-my-own-user-id-for-sending-a-message-with-telegram-api)
+2. Find your Telegram User ID [here](https://stackoverflow.com/questions/32683992/find-out-my-own-user-id-for-sending-a-message-with-telegram-api).
-3. Copy `bot/config-example.yml` to `bot/config.yml`
+3. Copy `bot/config-example.yml` to `bot/config.yml`.
-4. Write both token and User ID to `bot/config.yaml` by changing respective placeholders
+4. Write both token and User ID to `bot/config.yaml` by changing respective placeholders.
-5. Check the default environment variables in `envs` directory and change if needed (especially default credentials).
+5. Check the default environment variables in `envs` directory and change if needed (especially default credentials)..
 6. Video storage path (`STORAGE_PATH` environment variable) is located in `envs/.env_common` file.
 By default, it's `/filestorage` path inside the container.
-What you want is to map the real path to this inside the `docker-compose.yml` file for `worker` service e.g. if you're on Windows, next strings mean container path `/filestorage` is mapped to real `D:/Videos` so your videos will be saved to your `Videos` folder
+What you want is to map the real path to this inside the `docker-compose.yml` file for `worker` service e.g. if you're on Windows, next strings mean container path `/filestorage` is mapped to real `D:/Videos` so your videos will be saved to your `Videos` folder.
+7. If you want your downloaded video to be uploaded back to Telegram, set `UPLOAD_VIDEO_FILE` environment variable in `.env_common` file to `True`.
 ```yml
   worker:
     ...